 Reality Sets In: Maybe this year, you are financially unable to provide the Christmas of your dreams.
 You can still make the season memorable with how you spend your time and the activities you do.
-Here are awesome gift ideas when you are broke.

 3. Make Sure Things Match Up

 Now, look at your Christmas budget and your gift wish list… Does your Christmas budget align with your gift planner?

 Don’t just try and fudge the numbers to make it work.
 That is a slippery slope to overspending.